Southern All Stars: 1990s

-In 1993, the remixed EP Enoshima was released under the pseudonym project named "Z-Dan".
-It sold more than 900,000 copies, and won the 8th Japan Gold Disc Award's "Compilation Album of the Year" prize.
-The same year, the band released the second million-selling single "Erotica Seven".
-Strong partnership between Kuwata and Kobayashi ended in the band's holiday song released as a single "Christmas Love" in the autumn of that year.
+In 1993, the remix EP Enoshima was released under the pseudonym project "Z-Dan".
+It sold more than 900,000 copies and won the 8th Japan Gold Disc Award's "Compilation Album of the Year" prize.
+The same year, the band released their second million-selling single "Erotica Seven".
+The strong partnership between Kuwata and Kobayashi ended in the band's holiday song released as a single "Christmas Love" in the autumn of that year.
 However, the two have collaborated from time to time after the temporary parting, such as Kuwata and Mr. Children's successful charity single "Kiseki no Hoshi" released in 1995.